cdandeniya/baily-website/README.md

 <h1 align="center"><a href="https://bailysbox.com/">Baily AI Website</a></h1>
 <p align="center"><i>The official repository for the Baily AI website</i></p>

 Welcome to the source code repository for Baily AI's official website.
 This site is designed to showcase our innovative, AI-powered toy companions for children aged 5-12.
-Our products focus on affordability, customizability, and promoting educational growth through interactive play.
+Our products focus on affordability, customizability, and promoting educational growth through interactive play

 ## Technology Stack
 - **Frontend**: Built with React.js for a dynamic user experience